 Fighting cybersecurity threats through User Behaviour Analytics and Defense in Depth approach

-OpenGov speaks to David Barton, Chief Information Security Officer at Forcepoint LLC.
+OpenGov speaks to David Barton, former Chief Information Security Officer at Forcepoint LLC (Mr. Barton is a former CISO of Forcepoint, as of re-publication date of 27 October 2017; the interview was originally published on 21 November, 2016).
 Mr. Barton has over 20 years of experience in security leadership roles across a variety of industries including telecommunications, healthcare, software development, finance, and government.

 Mr. Barton presents the lay of the land for cybersecurity in a wide-ranging discussion.
 He talks about the risks from IoT, insider threats, ransomware and three different types of external threats.
 He also explains User Behaviour Analytics and Defense in depth approach as measures for building a comprehensive and robust security system.

 Can we start by talking about the cybersecurity landscape in the public sector in the US?

 In the US the threats are consistent with the rest of the world.
 And it is not just the public sector, it is all sectors.
 We are seeing upticks in malware, ransomware, insider threats.
 When I talk to my colleagues around the world, we see the same threats.
 We are facing the same issues.

 In the public sector, you might have some data that is more attractive to the adversary than in the private sector.
 Public sector probably has more people-oriented data in areas such as healthcare and national identifiers versus the private sector, where you are dealing more with intellectual property.
 But both are facing the same threats.

 The difference that I see is in the level of maturity of organisations in different parts of the world.
 It’s not the threats that are different.
 It is the maturity of the security organisations in responding to those threats.